charleenmperrier/bigfoot-wiki-map/planning/SECTIONING.md

 [x]  users can see a list of the available maps
 [x]  users can view a map
 [x]  a map can contain many points
-[?]  each point can have: a title, description, and image -> MISSING image []  authenticated users can create maps -> MISSING can click, but no creation into db []  authenticated users can modify maps (add, edit, remove points) -> MISSING []  users can favourite a map -MISSING
+[x]  each point can have: a title, description, and image -> MISSING image []  authenticated users can create maps -> MISSING can click, but no creation into db []  authenticated users can modify maps (add, edit, remove points) -> MISSING [?]  users can favourite a map -MISSING
 []  users have profiles, indicating their favourite maps and maps they've contributed to -> MISSING profile? no favourites maps/ user maps
 [x]  use http://leafletjs.com/ or https://developers.google.com/maps/